edgedb/easy-edgedb/chapter0/index.md

 Thanks for checking out our new book to learn Easy EdgeDB!

 We've had quite the journey so far up to the release of this book.
-It began in spring 2019 with the public release of [EdgeDB Alpha 1](https://www.edgedb.com/blog/edgedb-1-0-alpha-1), showing the possibilities of an open source database built on top of PostgreSQL that combines the simplicity of a NoSQL database with relational model’s powerful querying, strictness, consistency, and performance.
+It began in spring 2019 with the public release of [EdgeDB Alpha 1](https://www.edgedb.com/blog/edgedb-1-0-alpha-1), showing for the first time the possibilities of an open source database built on top of PostgreSQL that combines the simplicity of a NoSQL database with relational model’s powerful querying, strictness, consistency, and performance.
+To see what's going on since then, see [our blog](https://www.edgedb.com/blog) where we announce the latest developments in the EdgeDB ecosystem.

-Twenty months and five more Alpha versions later, EdgeDB has now reached beta 1.0.
-Here are just a few changes that happened along the way:

-- [A new JavaScript driver](https://github.com/edgedb/edgedb-js) in Alpha 2.0 and more powerful bindings in Alpha 4.0,
-- [We took our cli and Rewrote It In Rust](https://github.com/edgedb/edgedb-cli)!
-Unsurprisingly, the performance improvements were substantial.
-- [Constraints were added to entire types](https://www.edgedb.com/blog/edgedb-1-0-alpha-5-luhman) and JSON casting became as easy as typing `<json>` before a query (Alpha 5.0),
-- Native [GraphQL support](https://www.edgedb.com/docs/tutorial/graphql#ref-tutorial-graphql) has been improved including multiple mutations in a single query, and an `exists` filter (Alpha 5.0),
-- [Improved UPDATE syntax](https://www.edgedb.com/blog/edgedb-1-0-alpha-6-wolf-359), enums, easier function syntax and cli improvement (Alpha 6.0).

-Now that we've reached beta 1.0, we're even more excited to see people give it a try.
-Up to now our learning and introductory material has been mostly found in the [interactive tutorial](https://tutorial.edgedb.com/), [documentation](https://edgedb.com/docs/) and [blog posts](https://www.edgedb.com/blog/we-can-do-better-than-sql).
-This time we've put something much longer together: a book large enough (and fun enough) to make any interested beginner into a comfortable intermediate EdgeDB user by the end.
+Much of our learning material can be found in the [interactive tutorial](https://tutorial.edgedb.com/), [documentation](https://edgedb.com/docs/) and [blog posts](https://www.edgedb.com/blog/we-can-do-better-than-sql), but we also wanted to put something together that immerses the learner for longer - a full book.
+The result is Easy EdgeDB: a book large enough (and fun enough) to make any interested beginner into a comfortable intermediate EdgeDB user by the end.

-Easy EdgeDB is a bit of a unique book.
+Easy EdgeDB is a fairly unique textbook, to say the least.
 Here's how it differs from what you might expect from text of its type:

 ## A story to follow